Elfahor/aslim/README.md

 This is a simple programming language I made to learn about parsing, interpretation, and (eventually, I haven't got into that yet) compilation.

-It currently has a simple REPL, I will add a standard file interpreter.
+It currently has a simple REPL and is able to interpret files (usually with the .sl extension)

 Example session:
 ```